translate/translate/docs/commands/pofilter_tests.rst

 escapes
 -------

-checks whether escaping is consistent between the two strings
+Checks whether escaping is consistent between the two strings

 Checks escapes such as ``\n`` ``\uNNNN`` to ensure that if they exist in the original that you have them in the translation.